-These credit cards are designed to make it easier for students with little to no credit history to use credit cards and build credit.
-They function much as regular credit cards, but with higher interest rates, a customary precaution since younger cardholders have not yet shown a history of responsible credit usage and repayment behavior.
+If you're in school and looking to build credit, student credit cards are the way to go.
+These credit cards are made to make it easier for students with little to no credit history to build credit.
+They function just like regular credit cards, but with higher interest rates.
+Higher rates are customary since new cardholders have not yet shown a history of credit usage and repayment behavior.

-1. Best Student Card With Great Rewards and Generous Perks
+1. The Best Student Card With Great Rewards and Generous Perks

-Discover it for Students offers the best student credit card for cash back and benefits with no annual fee.
-The card has a great cash back program that pays up to 5% cashback on purchases.
-Discover’s student credit cards also feature a college student-friendly assortment of benefits that encourages responsible credit card behavior, including free FICO credit scores, no penalty APR, no first-time late fee and $20 cash back during each school year (max of 5 years) that your grade point average (GPA) is 3.0 or higher.
+Discover it® for Students offers the best student credit card for cash back with no annual fee.
+This card has a great cash back program that pays up to 5% cashback on purchases.
+Discover’s student credit cards also feature benefits that encourage responsible credit card behavior.
+What types of benefits?
+You can expect things like free monthly FICO credit scores, no penalty APR, no first-time late fee, and $20 cash back during each school year if your GPA is 3.0 or higher.

 Earn Cash Back on College Spending

 The Discover it cash back program has become popular due to its high cash back percentage.
 The categories it offers the highest cash back change quarterly.
 They are often season-appropriate.
 Think things like more cash back at restuarants and movie theaters during the warmer months.

 The cash back on this card is meant to match the spending patterns of college students.
 All other purchases still get cash back, just at a lower percentage.
 And the additional cash back for good grades makes this card even more attractive to students.

 Why You Should Know Your Credit Score